AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-03-23-Making-of-Behind-the-Canvas.md

 	}
 }</code></pre>

 Essentially, we will only call the generate() function if any of the slider values have changed.
-Here the generate() function is where we put all of things that render graphics to the canvas.
+Here the generate() function is where we put all of the things that render graphics to the canvas.
 This generate function will also be called at the end of setup and when the window is resized:

 <pre><code>function setup() {
 	createCanvas(windowWidth, windowHeight);